 Conferences, exhibitions, and handshakes, which used to be one of the main B2B (business-to-business) sales channels were drastically disrupted by the global pandemic.
-B2B businesses had no choice but to reorient to the digital space as the only gateway to business development.
+B2B sector had no choice but to reorient to the digital space as the only gateway to business development.

-Hubspot, a company that develops marketing, sales and customer service applications, has taken great advantage of this change.
+Hubspot, a company that develops marketing, sales, and customer service applications, has taken great advantage of this change.
 They launched an innovative advertisement that introduces its new set of sales resources.
 Their main advertising message – is to use our tips and “retrain” your sales knowledge for online sales.

 At first glance, it might seem like a strange decision to focus on a social network for a younger audience.
 But almost everyone will be surprised to look at the latest statistics from the Google Europe survey – 40% of B2B business customers are 18-34 years old!
-These are potential buyers who see themselves as part of the digital world and cannot imagine life without a mobile phone.
+These are potential buyers who see themselves as part of the digital world and cannot imagine their life without a mobile phone.
 Along with a younger audience, B2B communication channels also need to change and adapt to the consumption habits of Gen Y and Z content.

 The Demand Gen survey perfectly describes the needs of B2B customers.
 As many as 91% would choose interactive, visual content instead of a building.
 Cisco’s annual Visual Network Index adds to this: 82% of global Internet traffic in 2021 will be video content.